iml-it/appmonitor-api-client/php-example/readme.md

 * 'user'=>'api-test'
 * 'secret'=>'tryme'

-You can creat as many groups as you want.
+You can create as many groups as you want.
 Per group you can define a set of tags to group your applications.

 ### Start up